behlkush/aws-bootcamp-cruddur-2023/journal/week4.md

 # Issues
-psql command not found even when psql container is loaded and running.
+1. psql command not found even when psql container is loaded and running.
 Seems to be a path issue.  - It was not a path issue.
 I checked .gitpod.yml and it had the psql entry to install and configure psql.

 I hardcoded the CONNECTION_URL value in docker-compose.yml and that fixed the issue.

+2. Another issue i faced is while trying to execute permissions on SG rule for AWS RDS.
+My code was not executing correctly and GITPOD_IP was not getting exported.
+It was because of an identation issue.
+On fixing the identation in .gitpod.yml file it worked.